anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 I used the W3C validator found at https://validator.w3.org/ to test my HTML code.
 I came across one warning and two errors all of which have now been resolved.

-* The warning was found in my Hero Image section.This was due to a lack of heading in the section.
+* The warning was found in my Hero Image section.
+This was due to a lack of heading in the section.
 I had not yet chosen the heading I wanted to use with my Hero Image.
 I have now chosen and used a heading and this is no longer an issue.
 * The first error I found was on the Career Achievements page.
-This was caused by the iframe element from the embedded Youtube videos being coded as child elements of an unorganised list.
+This was caused by the iframe element from the embedded Youtube videos being coded as child elements of the unorganised list.
 This was an error on my part as the iframe elements were meant to be included as part of the relevant li element for the list.
 Once this was done, the error was resolved
 * The second error I encountered was also on the Career Achievments page.
 The embedded code for Youtube videos included the frameborder attribute which is now obsolete and css should be used for this instead.
 I have removed the frameborder attribute from the html code and added the relevant code to the css styling, this resolved the issue.

 **CSS**